draggsconnor/BlipKit/manual/effects.md

 	</div>
 </div>

-## Portamento
+## Portamento (Note Slide)

 `BK_EFFECT_PORTAMENTO` sets the number of ticks in which `BK_NOTE` is sliding to its new value.
-If no note is set at the moment the new note is set immediately.
+If no note is set at the moment, the new note is set immediately.

 {% highlight c %}
 BKInt ticks = 120;